-A spacious internal compartment and another large pocket under the pack's lid are where the bulk of your items will go, including clothing, shoes, and small personal items.
-Those two chambers can be joined together simply by unzipping a dividing layer of fabric on the inside of the pack.
-This provides more versatility in terms of packing, while giving travelers options in terms of how they like to keep things organized.
+Not only does it have zippered pockets across the very top and the front of the pack, there are also twin water bottle holders on either side as well.
+A spacious internal compartment and another large pocket under the pack's lid are where the bulk of your gear will go, including clothing, shoes, and small personal items.
+Those two chambers can be linked to one another simply by unzipping a dividing layer of fabric on the inside of the bag.
+This provides more versatility in terms of packing, while giving travelers more options for how they like to keep things organized.

 This travel bag has the unique ability to be able to convert from a backpack to a duffle within a moments notice.
 The comfortable shoulder straps of the Aviator can be stuffed away in yet another hidden compartment, effectively turning it into a bag that you carry by hand rather than throwing it over the shoulder.

-Handles on either side and on the front mean that you never have to search for a way to pick up the pack either, no matter what angle it is sitting at.
+Handles on either side and on the front mean that you never have to search for a way to pick up the pack either, no matter what angle you're grabbing it from.
 And when you need to travel faster, simply pull out the shoulder straps once again, put the pack on your back, and off you go.

+But if it has one drawback, it is probably that it is a bit too large and bulky to serve as a complimentary carry-on bag to other luggage, and it is a bit too small for trips that are longer than just a few days.
 But for those who need a backpack/duffel for those kinds of trips, it is absolutely perfect.
-I know that it will certainly be my go-to choice for short term travel in the future, as it provides the capacity I need for a few days on the road, without having to compromise in any way.
+I know that it will certainly be my go-to choice for short term travel in the future, as it provides the capacity I need for a few days on the road, without having to make compromises of any kind.